web3-archive/create-react-app-sass/README.md

 # create-react-app-sass
-How to set for modularized Sass in create-react-app
+How to set modularized Sass in create-react-app